pallavbakshi/rusTree/docs/src/cli_usage/options.md

   - Example: `rustree --calculate-words`

 - `--apply-function <FUNCTION_NAME>`
   - Description: Apply a built-in function to file contents and display the result.
+When using the `cat` function, the tree structure is displayed first, followed by the contents of each file.
-  - Available functions: `CountPluses` (example function, counts '+' characters).
-More can be added.
+  - Available functions:
+    - `count-pluses`: Counts '+' characters in each file and displays the count in metadata
+    - `cat`: Displays the full content of each file after the tree structure
-  - Example: `rustree --apply-function CountPluses`
+  - Example: `rustree --apply-function cat`, `rustree --apply-function count-pluses`

 ## Sorting